mjordan/riprap/README.md

 If you want to play with Riprap, and you're on a Linux or OSX machine, you should not need to configure anything.
 Riprap comes with three sample configuration files that are ready to use (we will describe each one below).
 You do not need to create a database to try out Riprap using the "filesystemexample" configuration, but if you want to use the "mockfedorarepository" or "islandora" configurations described below, or create your own plugins that use a database, you will need to create a database using [these instructions](docs/databases.md).

+Once Riprap is installed and configured, run it to generate the initial fixity values:

+`php bin/console app:riprap:check_fixity`

+Monitor fixity by scheduling the command to run periodically.

 ## The sample configuration files

 Riprap comes with three sample configuration files: